radenfajrus/nginx_upstream_watcher_docker/README.md

 If containers found, replace conf file on folder conf.d with redered template (template + current ip running container)

 Program will listen event from docker socket (docker.sock).
-After container is added or deleted, template config will be rerendered.
+After container is added or deleted, template will be rerendered.

+Program also listen file changed on conf.d.template folder.
+After file changed, template will be rerendered.